twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-full-text%zh.rst

 For example, my back is aching; the whole head seems bigger, etc. These are concepts and solidity.
 During the contemplation don’t include these things.
 Contemplate to see their intrinsic nature, such as hot, cold, hardness, stiffness, etc.; to catch on the beginning of the arising phenomenon.
 There is the beginning on every impermanence.
 From non-existing to existing is impermanent.
 Also, from existing to non-existing is impermanent.
 From non-existing to existing, and then move here to there.
 From the place of the beginning, it's arising and moving to another place.
 Is it still at the first place?
 Moving is changing.
 For example, I had been mentioned about a layman yogi’s experience before (see day 11: talk).
 A cold bar of energy appeared from his back ankle and started to move upwardly to the head.
 The changing of the mind and matter at the first place not following to the second place, etc. It has disappeared at the first place.

 It’s the same as the impermanent mind and matter of the first foot step not arriving to the second foot step.
 So, you can’t find back this impermanent mind and form again.
 In every foot step of mind and matter are dying.
-Therefore in Sayadawgyi’s talk, you will see anicca, dukkha and asubha and dukkha sacca if you discern impermanence.
+Therefore in Sayadawgyi’s talk, you will see anicca, dukkha, anatta, and asubha and dukkha sacca if you discern impermanence.
 You see these five points at the same time.

 In the beginning of the sitting, nothing arises yet.
 And then you move your Samādhi to the top of the head and it starts showing the nature.
 Wherever it shows you, catch on the beginning of the arising dhamma.
 It means to be mindful.
 Sayadawgyi said that ehi-passiko – the dhamma calling at you, came and contemplated me.
 Sandiṭṭhiko – you would see it yourself.
 The chaotic situations are impermanent.
 Is it stopping or moving?
 It’s never stopping.
 From small and it becomes bigger.
 And from big and it can become smaller.
 You can see its disintegration, movement and change, etc. All these unstable movements are impermanent.
 In vipassanā contemplation it also needs endurance.
 These natural phenomena happen by itself that we can’t want them to be liked that.
 You have to observe and contemplate according to its nature.